 Insurance firms can feel cautiously optimistic about any uncertainty in the marketplace in the coming months.
-Reports on 2020 market conditions prognosticate that the resilience of the insurance industry in 2019 will continue in the coming year.
+Reports on 2020 market conditions prognosticated that the resilience of the insurance industry in 2022 will continue in the coming year.

-Insurers can expect to see rate increases of close to 5% this year—though challenges may arise for auto insurers as auto collision severity has gone up with few signs of slowing down.
-Insurers in 2020 should monitor the market conditions and be prepared to adapt should more uncertainty occur.
+Insurers can expect to see rate increases of close to 5% this year—though challenges may arise for auto insurers as auto collision severity has gone up but not as dramatically as in 2020.
+Insurers in 2022 should monitor the market conditions and be prepared to adapt should more uncertainty occur.